mtgjson/mtgjson-website/docs/changelog/version-4/README.md

 #### Added
 - `life` for Vanguard cards
 - `hand` for Vanguard cards
-- `tcgplayerProductId` used to identify the card on TCGPlayer’s website
+- `tcgplayerProductId` used to identify the card on TCGplayer’s website
 - `tcgplayerPurchaseUrl` which contains URLs to purchase cards ( referrals are nice :) )

 ### Other